the-dext/the-dext.github.io/_posts/2022-10-04-autofixture-basics-pt2.md

     sut.PostDateTime.Should().Be(expectedBlogPostDateTime);
 }
 ```
-Much like in the previous example, the test doesn't look much different but we have removed all explicit variable values.

-But there is a problem, sometimes.
-I ran this test five times, and twice it failed with this message

-`System.ArgumentException : postDateTime date cannot be in the past`

-AutoFixture uses various strategies for generating data (which I believe are called Specimen Builders, but I could be mistaken).
-In the case of creating strings AutoFixture will simply generate a new Guid value.
-But it can't do this for dates and numeric types.

-In the case of dates AutoFixture will generate a value between now -2 years, and now + 2 years.

-If we provide a date in the past our domain object will throw an exception, so we need to tell AutoFixture that when we ask for this date there is a restriction.

-This problem demonstrates one of the *benefits* of using AutoFixture to create anonymous data.
-In a real project written using TDD, we could have easily  focused on the happy path through our implementation and completely missed validating that the date cannot be in the past.
-By having AutoFixture generating this data for us it improves our chances of finding edge case problems.

-But now that AutoFixture is triggering this exception we need to amend the test and tell AutoFixture that we want to override the default creation of a date.
-One way to do this is by registering a creation function.

-### Register<T>
-The `Register<T>` method will allow us to tell AutoFixture what to supply as a value, whenever it needs to create an instance of `T`.
-If we apply this to our DateTime problem we can make sure that we always get back a DateTime that is valid for our test case.

-`fixture.Register<DateTime>(() => DateTime.Now);`

 ## Part 3 - Simplifying Tests

 In this post we applied very basic application of AutoFixture to create anonymous instances of .net built-in types such as strings and dates.